Jan Miller is a student loan expert and founder of Miller Student Loan Consulting, where…

 - Pursue loan forgiveness through programs including Public Service Loan Forgiveness and Teacher Loan Forgiveness.

-The Consumer Financial Protection Bureau provides a list of red flags that may indicate a company is trying to rip you off—these apply to coronavirus student loan scams, too.
+The Consumer Financial Protection Bureau provides a list of red flags that may indicate a company is trying to rip you off—these apply to coronavirus student loan forgiveness program scams, too.
 The warning signs include:

 - Pressure to pay upfront fees